mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/haproxy-templates/index.md

     <td><code>HAPROXY_{n}_AUTH</code></td>
     <td>Specifies HTTP authentication method to use for application on given service port index.

-  For example, you can use this label to specify realm name for Basic authentication:
+  For example, you can use this label to specify the realm name for Basic authentication:

   <code>
     HAPROXY_0_AUTH = realm:username:encryptedpassword